-And making and eating healthy meals is one way to ensure you are feeding your brain the nutrients necessary for brain health.
+And making and eating healthy meals ensures you are feeding your brain the nutrients necessary for brain health.

 Cooking will benefit your mood and mental health both in good nutrition and as a form of meditative therapy making cooking a great hobby for anxiety and to improve depression.

-Research is showing that there are some nutrients that when deficient can cause mental health problems and cooking and eating healthy meals will prevent deficiency.
+Research shows that some nutrients can cause mental health problems when deficient, and cooking and eating healthy meals will prevent deficiency.

-Check out these related posts on mental health and nutrition.:
+Read these related posts on mental health and nutrition: